The residential network at WTAMU is maintained by WTAMU Network Services.

 During moderate use, a typical user's connection on the residential network will be faster than dial-up, and will more often be closer in speed to an average home broadband connection.
 The key thing to remember is that the residential network is a shared resource.

-If you have any questions about the Residential Network, please ask your Resident Assistant or Coordinator, or contact the Residential Network Administrator by email at email@example.com.
+If you have any questions about the Residential Network, please ask your Resident Assistant or Coordinator.
+You may also contact the IT Service Center Help Desk at 806-651-4357 or firstname.lastname@example.org.